PyExecGo-Project/.github/profile/README.md

 3. **Run Anywhere**: Simply distribute the Go executable along with the portable Python files and the scripts that need to be executed in a folder, allowing hassle-free execution on any machine.

 ## 📝 Build Your Own Project

+### Automatic Builder
-We provide a [template repository](https://github.com/PyExecGo-Project/template) with a detailed README that guides you through the setup process.
-The steps are already laid out for you, but I’m working on an automatic builder to make everything even easier!
-If you're unfamiliar with Python or Go, we recommend waiting for further instructions or downloading one of our pre-built Python scripts/programs.
+We also offer an [automatic builder](https://github.com/PyExecGo-Project/PyExecGo-Builder) that streamlines the setup process.
+If you're unfamiliar with Python or Go.
+You don't even need to have Go installed!
+[Latest Release](https://github.com/PyExecGo-Project/PyExecGo-Builder/releases) -- We highly recommend using the builder or downloading one of our pre-built Python scripts/programs for a hassle-free experience.

+### Template Repository
+We provide a [template repository](https://github.com/PyExecGo-Project/Template-Windows) that includes a detailed README to guide you through the setup process.
+The steps are clearly outlined, making it easy for you to get started.

 ## 📦 Pre-built Scripts/Programs
 Take a look at our available repositories for pre-built scripts/programs: [PyExecGo Project Repositories](https://github.com/orgs/PyExecGo-Project/repositories) (COMING SOON!)